brianESte/master_thesis/README.md

 ### TUDa Template Installation

-For anyone who tries to follow in my footsteps
+For anyone who tries to follow in my footsteps.
 Getting the TUDa template to work required various dependencies.
 Below are those dependencies, in the order i ran into related errors and then installed them:
 - URspecialopts.sty &rarr; urcls
 - anyfontsize.sty &rarr; anyfontsize